Best Glaze Brush Sets

 Price:

-You will find this set of 8 Transon Round Detail Brushes with nice soft bristles are reasonably priced.
+You will find this set of 8 Transon Round Detail Brushes with nice soft bristles is reasonably priced.
 For this set of brushes, you can check the price HERE.

 Coverage:

-These Transon Round Tip Detail Brushes have nice soft bristles to hold the glaze and work for great detail design using thin to thick lines.
-Different sizes come in handy for an array of different strokes and patterns.
+These Transon Round Tip Detail Brushes have soft bristles that hold the glaze and work for great detail design, from thin to thick lines.
+Different sizes come in handy for a range of strokes and patterns.
 You don’t want to just glob a bunch of glaze in a hard-to-reach area or in the corner of your piece and hope for the best.
-These brushes are great at getting to those hard-to-reach areas.
+These brushes are great at reaching hard-to-reach areas.

 Durability: